-- 3. The Committee welcomes the State party's efforts to amend its legislation, policies, programmes and administrative measures to further ensure the protection of human rights and the implementation of the Convention, including: - (a) The second and third National Human Rights Action Plans (2011-2015, 2016-2020); - (b) The plan for supporting the development of small-population ethnic groups (2011-2015); - (c) The repeal of legislation on re-education through labour in 2013; and - (d) The plan for rural poverty alleviation and development (2011-2020).
+- 3. The Committee welcomes the State party's efforts to amend its legislation, policies, programmes and administrative measures to ensure further the protection of human rights and the implementation of the Convention, including: - (a) The second and third National Human Rights Action Plans (2011-2015, 2016-2020); - (b) The plan for supporting the development of small population ethnic groups (2011-2015); - (c) The repeal of legislation on re-education through labour in 2013; - (d) The plan for rural poverty alleviation and development (2011-2020). - 4.
+The Committee also welcomes the State party's remarkable achievement in significantly reducing poverty both overall and in the eight multi-ethnic provinces and regions. - 5.
+Concerning Hong Kong, China, the Committee welcomes the community outreach programmes aimed at ethnic minorities, and the implementation of the Chinese Language